EliaTogni/Univault/Classes/Simulation.md

 $P[X = i]$

 The last iteration is the $r$-th success.
 On the previous iteration ($i-1$ iteration) we got $r-1$ successes.
-The probability of getting this configuration is defined by a binomial Random Variable:
+The probability of getting this configuration is defined by a binomial random variable:

 $$\binom{i - 1}{r -1} p^{r-1}(1-p)^{i-1 -(r-1)}$$

 Therefore, $P[X = i] = \binom{i - 1}{r -1} p^{r-1}(1-p)^{i-r} \cdot p = \binom{i - 1}{r -1} p^{r}(1-p)^{i-r}$

-To compute the expected value, we can consider this Random Variable as $r$ observation of a geometric Random Variable:
+To compute the expected value, we can consider this random variable as $r$ observation of a geometric random variable:

 $$X = \sum_{k = 1}^{r}X_k$$